mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Since our seed is 256 bits long, the mnemonic contains 24 words.
 128-bit and 192-bit seeds generate shorter mnemonics of 12 and 18 words, respectively.
-Wallets with these seed lengths can be generated using the `--seed-len` option to 'mmgen-walletgen'.
+Wallets with these seed lengths can be generated using the `--seed-len` option to `mmgen-walletgen`.

 Though some consider 128 bits of entropy to provide adequate security for the foreseeable future, it’s advisable to stick to the default 256-bit seed length.
-You'll find that even a 24-word mnemonic is not difficult to memorize.
+You’ll find that even a 24-word mnemonic is not difficult to memorize.

 NOTE: MMGen mnemonics are generated from the Electrum wordlist, but using ordinary base conversion instead of Electrum’s more complicated algorithm.